OfficeDev/outlook-actionable-messages-python-token-validation/README.md

                 print(e)
                 abort(401)

             # We have a valid token.
-We will verify the sender and the action performer.
+We will verify the sender and the action performer claims in the JWT token.
+            # The action performer is the user who took the action (i.e. “sub” claim of JWT token)
             # You should replace the code below with your own validation logic.
-            # In this example, we verify that the email is sent by expense@contoso.com
+            # In this example, we verify that the email is sent by expense@contoso.com (expected sender)
-            # and the action performer has to be someone with @contoso.com email.
+            # and the email of the person who performed the action is john@contoso.com email (expected user).
             #
             # You should also return the CARD-ACTION-STATUS header in the response.
             # The value of the header will be displayed to the user.
             if result.sender.lower() != 'expense@contoso.com' or \
-               not result.action_performer.lower().endswith('@contoso.com'):
+               result.action_performer.lower() != 'john@contoso.com'):
                resp = flask.Response('')
                resp.headers['CARD-ACTION-STATUS'] = 'Invalid sender or the action performer is not allowed.' return resp, 403